Creative4U: MLLMs-based Advertising Creative Image Selector with Comparative Reasoning: Experiments

 \subsection{Qualitative comparison}

 Advertisers often face the dilemma of choosing which creative image to showcase.
-As illustrated in Fig. \ref{fig:compare}, given a pair of creative images, along with the high-frequency user query and the title corresponding to the products, different models conduct comparative reasoning and selections.
+As illustrated in Fig.~\ref{fig:compare}, given a pair of creative images, along with the high-frequency user query and the title corresponding to the products, different models conduct comparative reasoning and selections.
 Overall, Creative4U can make faithful comparative reasoning, leading to correct decisions.
+It adaptively highlights decision-critical differences between creatives rather than mechanically enumerating every protocol dimension, yielding rationales that read as natural rather than template-like.
 In contrast, other models are hindered by hallucination during their reasoning process, ultimately failing to make accurate selections.